nagashree-angadi/Movie-Popularity-Prediction/README.md

 2. Impact of the actor’s popularity on the success of the movie.
 3. Genre trend analysis over the years.
 4. Impact of awards on the success of the movie.

+## Conclusion
+We successfully explored and analyzed the movie data over the years.
+We built a comprehensive dataset by scraping data from IMDb, TMDb, boxofficemojo.com and google trends.
+We determined the popularity metric based on the release time features which helped us analyze the longevity of the movie from the time of its release.
+We built the prediction model after careful data munging and deriving insights from the elaborative exploratory data analysis.
+We determined the contemporary popularity of the movie by the Borda Count Ranking model coupled with decay law.
+We validated our derived popularity score by using several machine learning algorithms.